abhisheksingla0111/products/readme.md

 TODO/Enhancements:
 Currently script fails if there are no images on website.
 We should be able to skip downloading images in that case.

+pip install playwright
+python -m playwright install
+pip install beautifulsoup4

+Occasional/Tables script has these versions: one has optional check for gallery to continue if there are no images on website other has check to see if there are also high quality images